lucasdicioccio/laborantin-bench-web/README.md

   * http://hackage.haskell.org/package/mighttpd2 , an HTTP server written in
     Haskell, like cabal

+To analyze results and generate a plot, you'll further need R and ggplot2.
+On Debian you have package for both (r-base, and r-cran-ggplot2).
+This is not mandatory to run the benchmarks, only to analyze results.

 Furthermore, your TCP stack should let you open many TCP connections in a short amount of time for actual benchmarks.
 If you are not familiar with TCP tuning, please read http://gwan.com/en_apachebench_httperf.html .